mossblaser/place-and-route-interchange-format/README.md

     *Vertices* are uniquely identified by a (short) unique string.

-Net
+Edge
 :   A (directed) connection from one *vertex* to a number of other *vertices*
     in the *application graph*.
-During routing, nets are converted into specific routes through a SpiNNaker machine which can be used to generate routing tables.
-A net may also have a (positive) weight associated with it which may be used as a hint by placement and routing algorithms.
+During routing, edges are converted into specific routes through a SpiNNaker machine which can be used to generate routing tables.
+An edge may also have a (positive) weight associated with it which may be used as a hint by placement and routing algorithms.

 Resource